-This accounting standard requires an entity to identify temporary differences, which are differences between the carrying amount of an asset or liability in the accounting records and its tax base, and to recognize deferred tax assets and liabilities under the stipulated guidelines.
+This accounting standard requires an entity to identify temporary differences, which are differences between the carrying amount of an asset and liability in the accounting records and its tax base, and to recognize deferred tax assets or liabilities under the stipulated guidelines.
+The management of the Company expects the adoption of this accounting standard to have the effect to the Company's brought-forward retained earnings and other components of shareholders' equity of the year 2013 by increasing the Company's shareholders' equity of approximately Baht 7.8 million.